Free download available in PDF, epub, and Kindle ebook formats. Or read online.

 Part of the Harvard Classics set.

-This book has 878 pages in the PDF version, and was originally published in 1580.
-This is a translation by Charles Cotton, and was published in 1877.
+This book has 502,387 words, 805 pages in the PDF version, and was originally published in 1580.
+This translation by Charles Cotton was published in 1877.

-Production notes: This ebook of Essays was published by Global Grey on the 1st September 2021.
-The artwork used for the cover is 'Portrait of Michel de Montaigne' by Unknown.
+Production notes: This ebook of Essays was published by Global Grey in 2021, and updated on the 18th January 2024.
+The artwork used for the cover is 'Portrait of Michel de Montaigne' by an unknown artist.